Center for the Preparation of Education Professionals

 - Illinois Assessment of Professional Teaching (APT) must be passed prior to licensure.

 - Illinois edTPA, a subject-specific assessment, must be passed prior to licensure.

 Note: Some candidates may be required to take more than one content test.
 (See education advisor for additional information.)

-Note: Tests are offered multiple times a year at various sites throughout the state.
+Note: Tests are offered online at various approved testing sites throughout the country.
 Advanced registration and payment of the test fee is required.

 Note: Program/licensure requirements are subject to change without notice.
-Any new Statemandated obligations will supersede program requirements identified herein.
+Any new state-mandated requirements will supersede program requirements identified herein.